 When was the first time you fell in love with Hip-Hop?

-The inclusion of the importance of Hip-Hop music in the black community and culture, although not fully depicted throughout this film, was a major key in general.
+The inclusion of the importance of Hip-Hop music in the Black community and culture was a major key in general.

-It gave insight that besides memorable lyrics, flows and trends, hip-hop tells a story within many spaces of our minority communities and the people who present the records so well.
-Hip-Hop gives us a chance to voice the power of the people and our circumstances within a time then and now, when those outside of our lives, didn’t want to listen to what we had to say.
-Sid and Dre’s connection rooted from the beginning of hip-hop, in which developed their relationship over time.
-One’s love for hip-hop can be as evident as their love for someone in general, or in any form of a relationship.
+It gave insight that besides memorable lyrics, flows, and trends, Hip-Hop tells a story within many spaces of our minority communities and the people who present the records so well.
+Hip-Hop gives us a chance to voice the power of the people and our circumstances within a time then and now when those outside of our lives didn’t want to listen to what we had to say.
+Sid and Dre’s connection rooted from the beginning of Hip-Hop, which developed their relationship over time.
+One’s love for hip-hop can be as evident as their love for someone in general or in any form of a relationship.

 It’s possible to love someone more so due to important times in your life you’ve shared together.
-That connection that Dre and Sid had came from the moment they witnessed hip-hop music in 84’ and that carried throughout their life because of its significance in their careers and what got them there in the first place.
-Sid got an extremely promising occupation as Editor-in-Chief of XXL Magazine, while Dre became a music executive looking for the next big thing and if that wasn’t enough to signify their relationship with hip-hop, then I don’t know what is.
+That connection that Dre and Sid had came from the moment they witnessed Hip-Hop music in 84,’ and that carried throughout their life because of its significance in their careers and what got them there in the first place.
+Sid got an extremely promising occupation as Editor-in-Chief of XXL Magazine, while Dre became a music executive looking for the next big thing.
+If that wasn’t enough to signify their relationship with Hip-Hop then I don’t know what is.
 But the problem with their connection was it being a roadblock to additional opportunities outside of the music.
-Dre was set to get married but didn’t, due to the fact that his fiancé to be, wanted more time to explore her options with secret rendezvous.
-Sid on the other hand, found a great guy, but couldn’t fully enjoy it because of the feelings she had kept for Dre and vice versa.
-The smart thing to do was not get into something you’re not ready for, in the possibility of hurting someone who was victim to what you couldn’t move on from.
-The true moral being, you’ll feel when it’s right and you’ll feel when it’s wrong, your mind presents the decision but your heart always, makes it.
+Dre was set to get married but didn’t, due to the fact that his fiancé to be wanted more time to explore her options with secret rendezvous.
+Sid, on the other hand, found a great guy, but couldn’t fully enjoy it because of the feelings she had kept for Dre and vice versa.
+The smart thing to do was not get into something you’re not ready for in the possibility of hurting someone who was victim to what you couldn’t move on from.
+The true moral being, you’ll feel when it’s right and you’ll feel when it’s wrong, your mind presents the decision but your heart always makes it.

-Leslie Wright was the ideal ‘homegirl,’ who some of us could probably relate to all too closely.
-A hardworking, lovable and outgoing woman who just couldn’t find the right guy because they see you more as a companion or you just generally, don’t see a relationship as a priority but also don’t mind openly dating.
+Leslie Wright was the ideal ‘homegirl’ who some of us could probably relate to all too closely.
+A hardworking, lovable and outgoing woman who just couldn’t find the right guy because they see you more as a companion.

 She lived in the shadow of her more outspoken and seemingly more beautiful cousin in her eyes, Morgan, who could easily land a guy with a snap of a finger, but Leslie held her own up as more of the life-handler and carrier of those old-school values.